pwncollege/dojo/README.md

 > docker run --privileged -d -v "${DOJO_PATH}:/opt/pwn.college:shared" -v dojo-data-docker:/opt/pwn.college/data/docker -p 22:22 -p 80:80 -p 443:443 --name dojo pwncollege/dojo
 > ```

-This will run the initial setup, including building the challenge docker image.
-If you want to build the full 70+ GB challenge image, you can add `-e DOJO_CHALLENGE=challenge` to the docker args.
-Note that docker environment variables override the value in `./data/config.env`.
-Refer to `script/container-setup.sh` for more information.
+### Local Setup

-The dojo will initialize itself to listen on and serve from `localhost.pwn.college` (which resolves 127.0.0.1).
+By default, the dojo will initialize itself to listen on and serve from `localhost.pwn.college` (which resolves 127.0.0.1).
-This is fine for development, but to serve your dojo to the world, you will need to update this to your actual hostname in `/opt/dojo/data/config.env`.
+This is fine for development, but to serve your dojo to the world, you will need to update this (see Production Setup).

 It will take some time to initialize everything and build the challenge docker image.
 You can check on your container (and the progress of the initial build) with: